 Schizophrenia is a chronic brain disorder that affects how a person thinks, feels, and behaves, often causing disruptions in thought, perception, and behavior, and can lead to hallucinations and delusions.
 It is a significant neuropsychiatric disorder characterized by severe and chronic mental impairment [1].
 It is manifested through various symptoms that impact emotions, thoughts, perception, and will, commonly impairing the quality of life for affected individuals [2].
 The symptoms of schizophrenia are generally categorized into three groups: positive symptoms (e.g., behavioural hyperactivity and hallucinations), negative symptoms (e.g., flattened affect), and cognitive symptoms (e.g., impairments in learning and memory) [3].

 Nymphaea lotus, commonly known as the water lily, is a member of the Nymphaeaceae family.
 The flowers of this plant are typically white, with occasional hints of pink [4].
 Native to the Nile, it is cultivated in various regions of East Africa and Southeast Asia [5].
 Different tribes have their names for this plant; for example, the Igbo refer to it as ‘Ijikara,’ the Yoruba call it ‘Iyeye,’ and the Hausa know it as ‘Bado’ [6].
 Water lilies primarily inhabit freshwater ecosystems, where they float on the surface of water bodies [7].
 They are among the earliest aquatic macrophytes identified in Nigerian freshwater environments [8].
-In traditional medicine, Nymphaea lotus is utilized for its various therapeutic properties, including as an aphrodisiac, anodyne, astringent, cardiotonic, sedative, demulcent, analgesic, and anti-inflammatory agent [9].
+In traditional medicine, N. lotus is utilized for its various therapeutic properties, including as an aphrodisiac, anodyne, astringent, cardiotonic, sedative, demulcent, analgesic, and anti-inflammatory agent [9].
 The plant contains numerous chemical compounds and has a calming effect on the nervous system, making it potentially beneficial for treating and managing insomnia and anxiety disorders [4].

 Classical neuroleptics used in managing schizophrenia, such as chlorpromazine and haloperidol, are often ineffective against negative and cognitive symptoms.
 Moreover, the use of these conventional antipsychotics is associated with severe adverse effects, particularly extrapyramidal symptoms (EPS) and tardive dyskinesia [10].
 In contrast, atypical antipsychotics have been found to alleviate positive, negative, and cognitive symptoms while reducing extrapyramidal side effects; however, they present a higher risk of metabolic disorders, such as diabetes and agranulocytosis.
 Additionally, long-term use of these drugs may induce oxidative imbalances, potentially worsening the progression of the disease [11].
-Therefore, the search for more effective antipsychotic agents with better tolerability and fewer adverse effects is critical.
+Therefore, the search for more effective antipsychotic agents with better tolerability and fewer adverse side effects is critical.
 Current studies are increasingly focused on discovering new and safer molecules from natural resources to mitigate the severity and progression of mental disorders [12].
 In the past decade, there has been a renewed interest in traditional medicine.
 This highlights the importance of exploring our indigenous plants for their potential antipsychotic properties.
-Thus, this study aims to investigate the antipsychotic effects of an ethanol leave extract of Nymphaea lotus in albino mice.
+Thus, this study aims to investigate the antipsychotic effects of an ethanol leaves’ extract of N. lotus in albino mice.

 MATERIALS AND METHODS